 As more communication is provided wirelessly, the applications and the devices they operate within are still not truly portable, primarily due to the limitations of power requirements involved and the ongoing need to regularly connect them typically to a wired, AC outlet to recharge them.

 Wireless Power Transmission or WPT, is the transmission of electrical energy to the device without the need for wires.
 WPT is useful to power electrical devices where interconnecting wires are inconvenient, hazardous, or are even not possible, and as such can be used to eliminate the use of wires and batteries, thus increasing the mobility, convenience, and safety of any electronic device for all of its users.

 WPT has been around for many years, but it is only recently that the technology has improved and miniaturized to the point where is can be embedded into the smallest of devices.
 With a global initiative to provide more electric vehicles, comes a need to provide more convenient ways of charging these vehicles – aka WPT.

 Wireless power techniques mainly fall into two categories, near field and far field.

 Inductive coupling is the most widely used wireless technology in near-field applications; its applications include charging handheld devices like phones and electric toothbrushes, RFID tags, induction cooking, and wirelessly charging or continuous wireless power transfer in implantable medical devices like artificial cardiac pacemakers or electric vehicles.

 An important issue associated with all wireless power techniques and their associated systems is limiting the exposure of people and other living things, to potentially injurious electromagnetic fields.

-Stray RF energy is limited by regulation throughout the world and requires a measurement and assessment of the Specific Absorption Rate (SAR) and/or Power Density of the RF field to ensure the limits on such phenomena is not exceeded.
+Stray RF energy is limited by regulation throughout the world and requires measurement and assessment of the Specific Absorption Rate (SAR) and/or Power Density of the RF field to ensure the limits on such phenomena are not exceeded.
 These ISM frequencies are allocated by the International Telecommunications Union (ITU) which harmonizes the requirements globally, ensuring that a product designed for one market, will technically comply when used in another.